jgillick/LendingClubAutoInvestor/README.rst

 Install
 -------

-This can be run directly from the bin directory or installed globally, by running:
+The tool can be run directly from the bin directory *or* installed globally, by running:

 ::